Law enforcement agency: International and multinational law enforcement agencies

-Jurisdictionally, there can be an important difference between international LEAs and multinational LEAs, even though both are often referred to as "international", even in official documents.
-An international law enforcement agency has jurisdiction and or operates in multiple countries and across state borders, such as Interpol.
-A multinational law enforcement agency will typically operate in only one country, or one division of a country, but is made up of personnel from several countries, such as the European Union Police Mission in Bosnia and Herzegovina.
+Although international LEAs and multinational LEAs are both often termed "international" in official documents, differences exist between the two.
+An international law enforcement agency has jurisdiction and/or operates in multiple countries and across state borders, such as Interpol and United Nations Police.
+A multinational law enforcement agency typically operates in only one country, or one division of a country, but is made up of personnel from several countries, such as the European Union Police Mission in Bosnia and Herzegovina.
 International LEAs are typically also multinational, but multinational LEAs are typically not international.
-LEAs which operate across a collection of countries tend to assist in law enforcement activities, rather than directly enforcing laws, by facilitating the sharing of information necessary for law enforcement between LEAs within those countries.
+Rather than enforcing laws directly, LEAs that operate across a collection of countries tend to facilitate the sharing of information necessary for law enforcement between those countries.

-Within a country, the jurisdiction of law enforcement agencies can be organized and structured in a number of ways to provide law enforcement throughout the country.
-A law enforcement agency's jurisdiction can be for the whole country or for a division or sub-division within the country.

 Federal and national law enforcement agencies

-When a LEA's jurisdiction is for the whole country, it is usually one of two broad types, either federal or national.
+When an LEA's jurisdiction is for the whole country, it is usually one of two broad types: federal or national.